 If you are planning on visiting for several days, I would recommend asking the counter to add a note which would possibly allow access to the city with the same ticket throughout.

-Points of interest — What to see
+Points of interest — Places to visit in Bhaktapur

 Image by jmhullot

 Nearly two years after the devastating earthquake of 2015, the Bhaktapur Durbar Square and many other parts of the city still suffer the reminders of the earthquake.
-Buildings supported by poles and scaffolding, damaged statues and temples, and workers clearing the debris of ruined structures are amongst the many reminders seen throughout.
+Buildings supported by poles and scaffolding, damaged statues and temples, and workers clearing the debris of ruined structures are among the many reminders seen throughout.

 Nevertheless, there are a number of noteworthy landmarks scattered throughout the city.
 Here are the most significant: